microsoft/Microsoft-Fabric-workload-development-sample/docs/WDKv2-Setup.md

 ![Get Tenant Info Step 2](./media/Get-tenant-info-2.jpg)

 *Figure: Locating Tenant ID and Tenant Region in the About dialog.*

-You can find your Workload ID in the `WorkloadManifest.xml` as the value `WorkloadName`.

 ### Configure your Workload to use the Frontend App:

 The next step is to configure your workload to make use of the new Frontend App.

-1. Open the “.env.dev” file and insert your workload name in the “WORKLOAD_NAME” configuration property and your frontend application client id in the “DEV_AAD_FE_CONFIG_APPID” configuration property.
+1. Open the “Frontend/.env.dev” file and insert your workload name in the “WORKLOAD_NAME” configuration property and your frontend application client id in the “DEV_AAD_FE_CONFIG_APPID” configuration property.
 2. Run `npm install`

 ### Change the Workload Manifest: